ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * the contact proof bundle is signed correctly by the private key associated with the public peer file
   * the encryption key upon grant proof was the same as generated by the identity service thus proving the client has the correct keying material (hint: encryption key can have other hashed or encoded information as part of the passphrase to ensure stateless server validation of the key)

+If the "lockbox passphrase ID" is specified but the "encrypted lockbox passphrase" is not set, that means the identiy was not trusted to hold the lockbox passphrase even though it was told one exists.
+This requires the client application login with an alternative identity that was trusted to hold the lockbox passphrase to obtain the lockbox passphrase.
+The lockbox passphrase must be known by at least one identity if lockbox access is to be shared between applications.

 ### Example Association

     {